Discover our equestrian buckles department

 - Wooden mallet

-1. LEATHER TRIMMING - TECHNIQUE
+1. LEATHER TRIM - TECHNIQUE

 2. FINISHING THE SLICES - TECHNIQUE

-Sand the edges then apply the stain using a stain applicator (be careful to use a water-based stain and not an edge finish otherwise the gum tragacanth will not be compatible).
+Sand the edges then apply the stain using a stain applicator (be careful to use a water-based stain and not an edge finish, otherwise the gum tragacanth will not be compatible).

 3. LEATHER SEWING - TECHNIQUE